 Are they gorgeous or what?!
 I don’t have to tell you how utterly RARE a pair of matched Sky Blue and Aquamarine Tear Drop Sea of Cortez pearls are, do I?
-Jump right to the pair on the left (AAA Quality GORGEOUS) by clicking here.
-The pair on the right (also amazing … these pearls are the color of a summer twilight) are here.
+The pair on the right (also amazing … these pearls are the color of a summer twilight) sold to a very lucky customer.

 They’re HUGE.
 Like, literally.
 The sizes average out around 14.0mm to 16.0mm – which to me is the perfect size for a pearl pendant.
 And the Colors!!

 I think some of these (especially the AAA Quality Mabés!) are like made out of actual rainbows.

 After seeing the interior of the Pteria sterna though, maybe we shouldn’t be all that surprised, huh?
 Here’s what we call a “raw shot” of the original batch I got:

 The intensity of colors just kills me … Even the AA+ lots are incredible: